Tags:

 Why they call me it I do not know for my name was Elisa Day

-And the last I heard was a muttered word as he knelt above me with a rock in his fist
+And the last I heard was a muttered as he above me a rock in his fist

 On the last day I took her where the wild roses grow